vicchi/wp-biographia/readme.txt

 = wp_biographia_pre =

-Allows display of the Biography Box to be suppressed under user-defined circumstances.
+Allows display of the Biography Box to be hidden ed under user-defined circumstances.
 This only affects the display of the Biography Box that is configured via the plugin's admin screen or via the shortcode in configured mode.

-*Example:* Suppress the Biography Box
+*Example:* Hide the Biography Box

-`add_filter ('wp_biographia_pre', 'suppress_biography_box');
+`add_filter ('wp_biographia_pre', 'hide_biography_box');

-function suppress_biography_box ($flag) {
+function hide_biography_box ($flag) {
 	return true;
 }`